takp/stock-price-predictor/report.md

 - timesteps = 10 (days: sequence of the sliding window)
 - hidden_neurons = 50 (number of hidden units)
-- epochs = 100 (500 later)
+- epochs = 100 (300 later)
 - batchsize = 10

 ### Refinement

 I started to fit the model with epochs: 10 but it's not enough to fit.
 I could see the MSE score still keep going down so I changed it to 100.
+After that I tried epochs with 300 too to compare the result.

 ## IV.
 Results